 Annual Pledge (texting code: annualpledge) Building Donation (texting code: bldgdonation)

 Building Pledge (texting code: bldgpledge) Donation (textingcode: generaldonation)

 Share the Plate (texting code: sharedplate)

 Do You Have an RMD and Are 70½ or Older?

 A Required Minimum Distribution from your IRA or Inherited IRA can cause a higher tax burden.
 Consider paying your pledge to the Church via a direct Qualified Charitable Distribution (QCD) from your IRA.
 If you are 70½ or older you can instruct your IRA or Inherited IRA custodian to send your QCD directly to the Church to pay your pledge.
 A QCD counts dollar-for-dollar toward fulfillment of an RMD (up to $100,000) but is excluded from taxable income.
 You can view or download a sample letter for instructing your IRA custodian here or contact Amy at the Church office to receive it by email.
-If you have questions contact Michael Cohen or any other member of the Church Endowment Board (Mike Haddad, Jean Siegfried, Diane P. Kerkhoff or Ken Lofgren).
+If you have questions contact Michael Cohen or any other member of the Church Endowment Board (Mike Haddad, Diane P. Kerkhoff, Ken Lofgren, Louise Christie, or Julia Chinnock).
 For specific tax advice contact a tax professional.